hamzahejja/forget-about-lodash/README.md

     https://lodash.com/docs/4.17.15#isArrayLike

     + __isArrayLikeObject(value)__
-    > This method is like `isArrayLike` except that it also checks if value is an object. https://lodash.com/docs/4.17.15#isArrayLikeObject
+    > This method is like `isArrayLike` except that it also checks if value is an object.<br>
+    https://lodash.com/docs/4.17.15#isArrayLikeObject

     + __isBoolean(value)__
-    > Checks if value is classified as a boolean primitive or object. https://lodash.com/docs/4.17.15#isBoolean
+    > Checks if value is classified as a boolean primitive or object.<br>
+    https://lodash.com/docs/4.17.15#isBoolean

     + __isBuffer(value)__
-    > Checks if value is a buffer. https://lodash.com/docs/4.17.15#isBuffer
+    > Checks if value is a buffer.<br>
+    https://lodash.com/docs/4.17.15#isBuffer

     + __isDate(value)__
-    > Checks if value is classified as a Date object. https://lodash.com/docs/4.17.15#isDate
+    > Checks if value is classified as a Date object.<br>
+    https://lodash.com/docs/4.17.15#isDate

     + __isEmpty(value)__